VanHadsoN/VanHadsoN/README.md

 I'm a frontend developer
 ------------------------

-I’m currently learning JS, so i'm simply beginner in that

-*   🌍  I'm based in Tambov (with the possibility of living in Moscow)
+*   🌍  I'm based in Moscow
 *   ✉️  You can contact me at [https://t.me/kostasenko](mailto:https://t.me/kostasenko)
 *   🧠  I'm learning JavaScript